Linguistic frame of reference: Use of different frames of reference

 People can use multiple frames of reference in communication.
-For instance, in English, all three frames of reference are available and used, but the use of absolute frame of reference is limited to topographic objects ("Finland is to the east of Sweden").
+For instance, in English, all three are available and used, but the use of absolute frame of reference is limited to topographic objects ("Finland is to the east of Sweden").
 The preferred frame of reference is the relative one.

-Languages that rely largely on absolute frame of reference include many Australian aboriginal languages (for instance, Arrernte language, Guugu Yimithirr) and some Mayan languages (for instance, Tzeltal).
+Languages that rely largely on absolute frame of reference include many Australian aboriginal languages (e.g., Arrernte, Guugu Yimithirr) and some Mayan languages (e.g., Tzeltal).
 In Guugu Yimithirr, there is no way to say "The cat is to the left of the house," and the only way to describe the location of the cat in relation to the house is "The cat is to the south of the house."

-Examples of languages that rely largely on intrinsic frame of reference, for instance, are Mopan (a Mayan language) or Totonac (a Totonacan language).
+Examples of languages that rely largely on intrinsic frame of reference are Mopan (another Mayan language) or Totonac (a language cluster of the Totonacan family).

-The use of different frames of reference has a far-reaching effect on the cognition.
-For instance, to be able to communicate in a language with absolute frame of reference the speakers have to run a kind of a mental compass, a remarkable neurocognitive capacity allows speakers to identify cardinal directions, even in unfamiliar locations.
+The use of different frames of reference has a far-reaching effect on cognition.
+For instance, to be able to communicate in a language with absolute frame of reference, speakers have to run a kind of mental compass.
+A remarkable neurocognitive capacity allows speakers to identify cardinal directions, even in unfamiliar locations.